fnt90/Munamii/README.md

 # Munamii Cakery Website
 This website project was created during the Frontend Development module in Software Development Academy, iteration 9.

+This website is hosted by Firebase, and can be visited at <a href="https://cupcakes-sda9.web.app">https://cupcakes-sda9.web.app</a>

 ## Project Notes

 This website project is to be made using HTML and CSS only.
 The client specifications are: